Free provider legal helpline for international recruitment questions

 Market Rating

 Market quality is good within Essex, as evidenced by the CQC ratings awarded to residential homes.
-Workforce remains a significant challenge for providers and the ability to recruit and retain staff remains very difficult in the current markets.
 Demand is relatively stable but the majority of demand in the future will be for complex needs which poses a threat to some homes in our market that are not suited to delivering care to these adults.
-As such, the ambition is to decrease supply in the market and focus on complex needs services to align with our direction of travel.
+As such, the ambition is to decrease supply in the market and focus on complex needs services and a smaller number of specialist non-complex services to align with our direction of travel.

 Market Quality Market Supply ECC Demand